 - We select the preferred 3rd party vendor

-- We negotiate the nitty-gritty details with them about what needs to be done and by when
+- We negotiate the nitty-gritty details about what we think needs to be done and by when

 - We involve Procurement and Legal to lock down the contracts

 Then, and only then, we get on with actually doing something.